amandabee/workshops/2019/advanced_media_institute/maps.md

 # Homework
 *optional*: If you plan to include a map in your portfolio project, send me a pitch by next week -- let me know what data you plan to map, where you found it and how you think it moves your story forward.
 If I get a thoughtful pitch by April 10, I'll work with you to get your map into shape.

+## Stay in touch
+I’m amanda@velociraptor.info if you have any questions or want guidance or advice.

 ## Keep learning